The perfect summer day in the Midwest starts on the water and ends at an ice cream shop. When we’re looking for a cool treat, here’s where we’ll be.

 Sota Hot & Cold

 Founded during the Little Mekong Night Market, Sota Hot & Cold brings authentic Thai rolled ice cream to University Avenue.
-Offering up 12 signature rolls and ice cream burritos, their desserts taste as good as they look.
+Get it while it's hot—literally, this delicious joint is open spring through fall.

 Wonders Ice Cream